Rudi Dekkers: September 11 attacks

 In January 2002, Huffman Aviation again made headlines when the local paper sent a reporter onto its property, who managed to casually move between airplane cockpits, fuel tanks, and other "safety concerns" without anybody noticing or stopping him.
 In March, the school was cited for having left fuel trucks unlocked, with keys in the ignition, at the Venice Municipal Airport.

-On February 24, 2002, Dekkers suspected someone tried to have him killed when piloting a helicopter he crashed into the Caloosahatchee River as the fuel lines were cut.
+On February 24, 2002, Dekkers suspected someone tried to have him killed when, while piloting a helicopter, he crashed into the Caloosahatchee River after its fuel lines were cut.

 Since media attention focused on him, Dekkers enjoyed his time in the spotlight saying "The camera loves me."
 He had been criticized for his alleged lack of oversight at the school.
 He countered back with the United States' lax national border security and visa systems which would be confirmed when he found two approved visa applications from the U.S. Immigration and Naturalization Service for Atta and al-Shehhi in March 2002.
 After the attacks, he wound up losing four hundred thousand dollars, and most of his students who were primarily international later dropped out.
 A second school he operated in Naples, Florida, was closed after he was sued by a former business partner after defaulting on a series of loans, one of which accounted for $1.7 million.

 Dekkers sold Huffman Aviation in 2003.

 Dekkers stated in 2011 that the two men "never displayed any behaviors that would have labeled them as terrorists."
 And at one point during their training, "the two men were on the verge of being kicked out of the school because they did not appear to be taking their training seriously and were too busy fooling around and not listening to their instructors.
 They had to be warned, and went on to become average students."
 He would get along with al-Shehhi describing him as "a more likable person.
 He laughed and joked."
-However, Dekkers and his employees described Atta as "dead man walking" due to his "white face and no emotions and was a nasty person, very unfriendly.
-Dekkers stated that he didn't know what they were going to do and maintained his innocence, "I don't feel guilty at all.
+However, Dekkers and his employees described Atta as "dead man walking" due to his "white face and no emotions and was a nasty person, very unfriendly".
+Dekkers stated that he did not know what they were going to do and maintained his innocence, "I don't feel guilty at all.
 I couldn't do nothing about it.
 I wish I could be a hero.
 I think about this often.
 Why me?
 But that's fate.
 You can't turn away from fate, I guess."

-Dekkers stated in 2016 that his "9/11" began on the morning of September 12 and that he no longer considers each year since the attack to be an anniversary rather he "lives 9/11 every day."
+Dekkers stated in 2016 that his personal "9/11" began on September 12, when the FBI appeared at his business.
+"For me, it's not an anniversary.
+I live 9/11 every day".